 Funded by ECHO, the Diaspora Emergency Action and Coordination (DEMAC) project is implemented by Danish Refugee Council, AFFORD-UK, and the Berghof Foundation to improve diaspora emergency response capacity and coordination with the humanitarian system.

 The main objective of the DEMAC project is to explore current intervention methods and organisational capacities of Diasporas organisations as providers of humanitarian aid, and improve coordination mechanisms between Diasporas and humanitarian systems.

 The project seeks to meet the objectives by:

-3) Fostering links between diaspora actors, existing local and regional institutions/governments and international coordination mechanisms, as well as improving data sharing to facilitate information exchange by conducting meetings for diaspora organisations and conventional aid actors to address and reduce identified gaps in knowledge, perception and coordination on both sides;
+Fostering links between diaspora actors, local and international coordination mechanisms, as well as improving data sharing to facilitate information exchange to address and reduce identified gaps in knowledge, perception and coordination on both sides;

 The DEMAC project is working with four specific diaspora communities in Europe:

 - The Somali Diaspora

 - The Nigerian Diaspora